tulshiG/workshop_assignment/README.md

 how you can run the file
 streamlit run main_A.py
+if you found error on running than refersh the page it will work

 main is the ui page conncent all the pages  Task A chatbot where ai ml intergreation  Task B